 Key attributes of a quality eaves tray include:

-- Compatibility with most pitched roof types.
+- Compatible with all pitched roof types and slope types.

 How Much Difference Does an Eaves Tray Make?